 5 GP: Phoenix Incense (Revives all knocked out party members to full health during a battle.)

-10 GP: Teleportapple (Allows the party to travel instantly to any revealed Sanctuary within the Fields of Glory once upon consumption.)
+10 GP: Teleportapple (Allows the party to travel instantly to any Sanctuary within the Fields of Glory once upon consumption.)

 25 GP: Level Up Mushroom (Grants the hero one full level upon consumption.)